bmguillo/assistant-cloudant-webstarter/README.md

 -  Ensure that you have an [IBM Cloud account][sign_up].
 Part of this deployment is local but you must still use IBM Cloud.
 -  Ensure that you have a https://github.com/ account in order to fork/clone and create your own repositories.
--  Ensure you have the WDC SDK for nodejs for nodejs code examples: https://console.bluemix.net/docs/services/watson/running-node-examples.html#running-examples-from-the-node-js-sdk
+-  Ensure you have the WDC SDK for nodejs modules for nodejs code examples: https://console.bluemix.net/docs/services/watson/running-node-examples.html#running-examples-from-the-node-js-sdk
--  Ensure you have Eclipse & Eclipse Tools for IBM Cloud: https://marketplace.eclipse.org/content/ibm-eclipse-tools-bluemix
+-  Ensure you have a text editor like Atom: https://atom.io/
--  Ensure that you have installed nodejs. https://nodejs.org/
+-  Ensure that you have installed nodejs: https://nodejs.org/
--  Download IBM Cloud CLI if you wish to use: https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started
+-  Download IBM Cloud CLI to push changes to your app to IBM Cloud using Cloud Foundry commands: https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started

 <a name="returnlocal">